-The proposal for a New Zealand base in Antarctica was put to the New Zealand Government by the Antarctic Society in 1953.
+The proposal for a New Zealand base in Antarctica was put to the New Zealand Government by the New Zealand Antarctic Society in 1953.
 The building of the base began in 1956 to support the Trans-Antarctic Expedition and International Geophysical Year of 1956-1959.
 A complex of six separate buildings was designed to form Scott Base; each connected by a covered way and each building being no less than 7.6 metres apart.
 Four of the buildings came from Australia and were similar to those built at Mawson Base, which had proved easy to erect.
 The buildings comprised standard size panels (2430 mm x 1210 mm), which interlocked and were secured by horizontal steel rods.
 Once the materials were assembled, eight men led by Randal Heke, of the Ministry of Works, erected the buildings at Rongotai, Wellington where every component to be used in the Antarctic was fitted, numbered and coded.

 The central 'A’ Hut was planned to include the mess hut, radio room and leader’s office so was considered the most important building of the base.
 The President Range, the snowmelter, water tank and the three radio transmitters were all placed in position.
 Public viewing was encouraged for a small fee.
 Each of the buildings was then systematically dismantled and packed in reverse order to assist in its reconstruction at Scott Base.
 Two ships, the HMNZS Endeavour and the US Navy’s Private John R Towle were used to transport the materials south.